ECN352 Poverty and Inequality

 Minimum requirements for entrance to higher education in Norway (generell studiekompetanse).

 Type of course:

-Approx. 15 lectures (2 hours each) + student presentations.
+Approx. 18 lectures (2 hours each) + 4-6 classes with student presentations.

 The course is in English.
 Incoming students can contact student advisors at the School of Economics and Business (firstname.lastname@example.org) for admission to the course.